koalateadev/android-templates/setup/leakcanary.md

 ## Best Practices

-1. ✅ Use LeakCanary in all debug builds
+- Use LeakCanary in all debug builds
-2. ✅ Fix leaks as soon as they're detected
+- Fix leaks as soon as detected
-3. ✅ Use lifecycle-aware components (ViewModel, LiveData)
+- Use lifecycle-aware components
-4. ✅ Unregister listeners in onDestroy()
+- Unregister listeners in onDestroy()
-5. ✅ Use weak references when appropriate
-6. ✅ Avoid static references to Activities/Views
+- Avoid static references to Activities/Views
-7. ✅ Cancel background work when Activity destroyed
+- Cancel background work when Activity destroyed
-8. ✅ Use Application context for long-lived objects
+- Use Application context for long-lived objects
-9. ✅ Test for leaks in automated tests
+- Test for leaks in automated tests
-10. ✅ Share leak reports with the team

 ## Troubleshooting